arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us.md

 monads.
 In fact, the series starts from the scratch and builds an intuition on State Monad from the very ground up.

+Important note: *using* a state monad is amazingly easy; *building* one from the scratch is a bit more challenging.
+Part I and II are about building it.
+Part III is way easier, since it is about just using an already existing implementation..

 ## Table of chapters

+### Part I
+In which you solve a stateful problem with pure functions.

 * [Chapter 1](state-monad-for-the-rest-of-us-1): in which you play with recursive types and recursive functions.
 * [Chapter 2](state-monad-for-the-rest-of-us-2): in which you find